Environmental Science Units 1 and 2

 Overview

-In Environmental Science Units 1 & 2 you will explore the interactions and interconnectedness between humans and their environment, including the interactions between the atmosphere, water, earth and living things.
+In Environmental Science Units 1 & 2 you will explore the interactions between humans and their environment, including the interactions between the atmosphere, water, earth and other living things.

 In Unit 1, you will focus on learning about the Earth’s four systems and their components and how they are linked through their inputs, outputs and processes.